juniors90/Flask-FomanticUI/docs/source/notes/macros.rst

     :param messages: The messages to show.
 If not given, default to get from ``flask.get_flashed_messages(with_categories=True)``.
     :param title: If true, will enable dismiss animate when click the dismiss button.
-    :param container: If true, will output a complete ``<div class="container">`` element, otherwise just the messages each wrapped in a ``<div>``.
+    :param container: If true, will output a complete ``<div class="ui container">`` element, otherwise just the messages each wrapped in a ``<div>``.
     :param transform: A dictionary of mappings for categories.
 Will be looked up case-insensitively.
 Default maps all Python loglevel names to Fomantic CSS classes.
     :param default_category: If a category does not has a mapping in transform, it is passed through unchanged. ``default_category`` will be used when ``category`` is empty.
     :param dismissible: If true, will output a button to close an alert.
 For fully functioning dismissible alerts, you must use the alerts JavaScript plugin.

-When you call ``flash('message', 'category')``, there are 8 category options available, mapping to Fomantic 4's alerts type:
+When you call ``flash('message', 'category')``, there are 8 category options available, mapping to Fomantic UI alerts type:

-primary, secondary, success, danger, warning, info, light, dark.
+- dark,
+- danger,
+- debug,
+- light,
+- critical,
+- error,
+- info,
+- warning,
+- success

 If you want to use HTML in your message body, just wrapper your message string with ``flask.Markup`` to tell Jinja it's safe: